 Testing and Treatment of Cortisol

 Assessing cortisol function starts if there is clinical suspicion based on symptoms.
 The preferred to assess cortisol secretion is with a 4-point salivary cortisol test.
-National laboratories such as Quest and LabCorp offer this test and require a physician order.
+National and functional medicine laboratories offer this test and require a physician’s order.

 Testosterone in Lyme Disease

-The mechanism mentioned above of inflammation from chronic Lyme disease contributing to hypothalamus-pituitary dysfunction also affects testosterone levels.
+Inflammation from chronic Lyme disease contributes to hypothalamus-pituitary dysfunction and can affect testosterone levels.
 I have seen men in their 30s and 40s with Lyme disease have deficient testosterone levels.
 Research studies have found that men with lower testosterone levels experience a more severe course of infection.

 Testosterone functions to moderate the immune system, playing a crucial role in chronic infections.
 Testosterone also supports energy, mood, and muscle strength, so optimal levels are critical in healing from Lyme disease.

 Bioavailable testosterone is the best laboratory marker for assessing testosterone levels.
-Supplementing with injectable testosterone cypionate provides the most significant benefit if levels are low.
+Supplementing with injectable or transdermal testosterone provides a great benefit if levels are low.